commandcontrolQ/pyrender/README.md

 - Thorin Oakenshield for the gear (https://www.printables.com/@ThorinOakenshield)

 - Bing AI for helping me remember how to create a 'Open file' window

+- 3DJG for the platonic solids (https://www.printables.com/@3DJG_199655)

+- Kijai for the moon city [WARNING: Will cause lag] (https://www.printables.com/@Kijai)

+- Agustin Arroyo for the low poly snorlax (https://www.printables.com/@flowalistik)

+- Mothdotmonster for the calibration cat (https://www.printables.com/@mothdotmonster)

+- Gdrag for the container [WARNING: Will cause lag] (https://www.printables.com/@gdrag)

+- Ruben Martins for the sand castle (https://www.printables.com/@RubenMartins_242064)

+- Robert-HV for the trash can (https://www.printables.com/@RobertHV)

+- ak for the low poly dachsund (https://www.printables.com/@ak_211779)